NU-CUCIS/ph5concat/utils/README.md

 3-tuple (run[i], subrun[i], base_name[i]) forms a unique ID.
 Data elements with
 the same ID are assigned to the same MPI processes when the file is read in parallel.
-The 3-tuple (run, subrun, base) works similarly to the primary key in relational database to uniquely identify a data element.
+The 3-tuple (run, subrun, base) works similarly to the primary key in the relational database that uniquely identifies a data element.
 Generation of `base_name.seq` is described as followed.

 At first, datasets `run`, `subrun`, and `base_name` in group `spill` are used